The Fiery Flying Serpent

 We have noted how the pterosaur interpretation fits well with the scriptural account and is supported by historical and archaeological evidence.
 There still remains the question of why the “fluttering” pterosaur would be called a saraph when the root of this word is “burning.”
 Some scholars have speculated that this refers to their venomous bite.
 Others suggest that, like the brilliant seraphim around the throne, it references their luminosity.
 Maybe the serpent on a pole was made out of bronze so that it would appear bright like the attacking pterosaurs.
 At this point cryptozoological research can perhaps add some insight into characteristics of pterosaurs.

-Reports of extant pterosaurs come from around the world, including the Kongo-mato of Zambia and Kenya and the thunderbird of the western United States.[xxiv]
+Reports of extant pterosaurs come from around the world, including the Kongo-mato of Zambia and Kenya and the thunderbird of the western United States.
 But in my estimation the most promising region for finding a live pterosaur is Papua New Guinea (PNG).
-During World War II (1944 timeframe), Duane Hodgkinson was stationed northwest of Lae, near Finschaven, PNG as part of the Army cavalry.
-About noon one day in August he was walking down a trail through a clearing in the forest when he was startled by a crashing in the brush.
+During World War II (1944 timeframe), Duane Hodgkinson [Figure 9] was stationed east of Lae, near Finschaven, PNG as part of an Army weather observation unit.
+About noon one day in August he was walking up a trail and came to a grassy clearing in the forest when he was startled by a crashing in the brush.
 As he watched a large bird-like creature ponderously rose from the ground, circled and flew away.
 Hodgkinson, a pilot, estimated the wing-span to be about 20 ft.
 He clearly recalls the dark-gray coloration, long serpentine neck, beak, and distinctive head crest.
 It reminded him of the cartoon Alley Oop.
 Hodgkinson remarked to his associate that it resembled a pterosaur.
-His associate, an evolutionist, declared that this was not possible since all pterosaurs were extinct![xxv]
+His associate, an evolutionist, declared that this was not possible since all pterosaurs were extinct!
+(Hodgkinson, 2004).

 In 1987, Tyson Hughes, an English missionary, began an 18 month contract to assist the Moluccan tribespeople of Ceram Island, Indonesia to develop efficient farms.
 Tyson heard stories about a terrifying creature called the Orang-bati (“men with wings”) that possesses enormous leathery wings like a bat and live in the caves of Mount Kairatu, an extinct volcano situated in the center of the island.
 In Indonesia there are foxbats that grow up to 6 ft. in wingspan.
 These bats are welcomed by the people because they knock ripe fruit out of the trees.
-The Orang-bati is quite clearly a different animal.[xxvi]
+The Orang-bati is quite clearly a different animal (Gibbons, 1999).

 As Western missionaries began to penetrate the deep jungles and remote islands of PNG, stories of a flying creature called the Ropen (“demon flyer”) began to be reported.
 Described as a nocturnal creature, the Ropen possesses two leathery wings like a bat with “hands” on each wing, a long tail with a diamond-shaped flange on the end, and a prominent beak.
 The creature is thought to still inhabit the islands of New Britain and Umboi, located in the Bismarck Archipelago.
 The Ropen is said to have a taste for decaying flesh.
 Reports of harassment at native funeral gatherings at the government station of LabLab (on Umboi), and other attempts to disinter corpses suggests that the Ropen is a carrion animal.
 PNG natives will even put tin roofs over fresh graves to deter the creature.

 Veteran missionary pilot Jim Blume tells of numerous credible encounters that New Guinea natives (about 70 eyewitness and 150 secondhand reports) conveyed to him over the last thirty years.
-These reports regarding the Ropen cover a wide geographic range: 150 miles southeast of his Wau mission station down the coastline to Popondetta and as much as 250 miles north up the coast to Wewak.[xxvii]
-However, long-time missionaries in Kavieng, at the northern tip of PNG, and those working in the Eastern Highlands province are not aware of this animal.[xxviii]
-But there continue to be reports emenating from the island of Umboi.
+These reports regarding the Ropen cover a wide geographic range: 150 miles southeast of his Wau mission station down the coastline to Popondetta and as much as 250 miles north up the coast to Wewak (Blume, 2000).
+However, long-time missionaries in Kavieng, at the northern tip of PNG, and those working in the Eastern Highlands province are not aware of this animal (Crossman, 2003).
+But there continue to be reports emanating from the island of Umboi.
 Wycliffe translators explained to me that the island population is linguistically divided between Kovia speakers (Papuan) which call the creature “Ropen,” and the Austronesian speakers (Mbula and Mutu dialects) who refer to it as “Ndwaaza.”
 The northernmost Mbula dialect uses still a different term, “Kundua.”
 Both “Ndwaaz(a)” and “Kundua” mean “shooting star.”
-In the western highlands there are stories from long ago about this creature, which they call the “Duos,” which appears to be an abbreviation of “Ndwaaz(a).”[xxix]
+In the western highlands there are stories from long ago about this creature, which they call the “Duos,” which appears to be an abbreviation of “Ndwaaz(a).”
+(For example, see Sucik, 2004 and Whitcomb, 2009.)

-It seems that the Ropen posseses the ability to turn its internal light on and off at will.
+It seems that the Ropen possesses the ability to turn its internal light on and off at will.
 Also, reports suggest the presence of a secretion that drips behind when the underbelly glows.
 Reports suggest that this secretion is alkaline and burns the skin of those who come in contact with the creature.
-This brings to mind the ancient historian Aelian’s words about the flying snakes: “Megasthenes states that in India there are … snakes (ophies) with wings, and that their visitations occur not during the daytime but by night, and that they emit urine which at once produces a festering wound on any body on which it may happen to drop.”[xxx]
-Strabo concurs: “in some places there are serpents of two cubits in length, with membraneous wings like bats.
-They fly at night, and let fall drops of urine or sweat, which occasions the skin of persons who are not on their guard to putrefy.”[xxxi]
+This brings to mind the ancient historian Aelian’s words about the flying snakes: “Megasthenes states that in India there are … snakes (ophies) with wings, and that their visitations occur not during the daytime but by night, and that they emit urine which at once produces a festering wound on any body on which it may happen to drop” (Aelianus, 1972, pp. 203-204).
+Strabo (1967, pp. 97-98) concurs: “…in some places there are serpents of two cubits in length, with membraneous wings like bats.
+They fly at night, and let fall drops of urine or sweat, which occasions the skin of persons who are not on their guard to putrefy.”

 On one expedition to PNG, Blume and Baugh followed up on reports from a particular island in the Manus group that claimed these creatures were living in the caves dotting the island.
 While in a boat in the early evening they observed what appeared to be an oval-shaped luminscent flying object gliding from the hillside down along the bay.
 After observing the pulsing light-greenish light and also looking through a monocular night scope for about 20 minutes they lost contact with the object.
-The next morning, Baugh snapped a picture of a strange clawed print on the muddy beach.[xxxii]
+The next morning, Baugh snapped a picture of a strange clawed print on the muddy beach (Baugh, 1999).

 Could it be that a living pterosuar still exists today in PNG?
 Is this strange luminescence the reason that the scriptures refer to the flying serpent as “fiery”?
 Did the Jewish encampment perhaps come under assault by a flock of pterosaurs during the night?
 I determined to further research these Ropen reports, particularly focusing on the largely unexplored northern side of Umboi island with hopes of answering some of these questions.